 Russian contract soldier killed in explosion in SyriaMilitary & Defense July 22, 21:40

 He said that representatives of the Finance Ministry, Ministry of Economic Development and the Ministry of Foreign Affairs took part in the previous rounds of gas consultations from the Russian side.

-He added that Gazprom might get back to the consultations as soon as Ukraine pays its gas debt.
+“We were ready to discuss the economic situation in Ukraine and were ready to put forward specific options of financial support,” Novak said.He added that Gazprom might get back to the consultations as soon as Ukraine pays its gas debt.
 “To date, if the $4.5 billion debt mentioned by Alexei Borisovich (Miller. — ITAR-TASS) is paid, we can get back to consultations, including on further supplies, as well as on the prepayment mode,” the minister explained.